Skip to content

 Instructions below may involve mains power, which is extremely dangerous.

-We assume no responsibility and are not liable for any equipment damage or physical harm produced by the use of these instructions, which are given as-is, and with no guarantee.
+We assume no responsibility and are not liable for any equipment damage or physical harm produced by the use of these instructions, which are given as-is, and with no guarantee in accuracy or safety.

 Briefly, throughout this stage you will:

-The assembly instructions for the electronics is split into a few StepWiseDocs guides:
+The assembly instructions for the electronics are split into a few StepWiseDocs guides:

 The electronic section of the pippetin interacts directly with the backpanel from which it is attached, but more importantly it interacts with all stepper motors, endstops, pipettes and tools.
 As indicated in the assembly section, they are connected to all the parts through cables to control and regulate the operation.